 When does food allergy develop?

-Food allergy can develop at any age, but is most common in young children aged less than 5 years.
+Food allergy can develop at any age, but is most common in children less than 5 years old.
 Even young babies can develop symptoms of food allergy.

 Reliable diagnosis of food allergy is important

-Your doctor will normally ask a series of questions that may help to narrow down the list of likely causes such as foods or medicines consumed that day, or exposure to stinging insects.
-This approach will also help to exclude conditions that can sometimes be confused with food allergy and anaphylaxis.
+A doctor will ask a series of questions that may help to narrow down the list of likely causes, such as foods or medications consumed that day, or exposure to stinging insects.

-Skin prick allergy tests or allergy blood tests help to confirm or exclude potential triggers.
-Sometimes a temporary elimination diet under close medical and dietetic supervision will be needed, followed by food challenges to identify the cause.
-Long term unsupervised restricted diets should not be undertaken, as this can lead to malnutrition and other complications such as food aversion.
+Skin tests or blood tests for allergen specific IgE antibodies help to confirm or exclude potential triggers.
+Sometimes a temporary elimination diet under close medical supervision will be needed, followed by food challenges to identify the cause.
+Long term unsupervised restricted diets should not be undertaken, as this can lead to malnutrition.

-While the results of allergy testing are a useful guide in determining whether the person is allergic, they do not provide a reliable guide to whether the reaction will be mild or severe.
-Information on allergy tests is available on the ASCIA website: www.allergy.org.au/patients/allergy-testing/allergy-testing
+While the results of allergy testing are a useful guide in determining whether a person is allergic, they do not provide a reliable guide to whether the reaction will be mild or severe.

-Most of the time, children with food allergy do not have parents with food allergy.
-However, if a family has one child with food allergy, their brothers and sisters are at a slightly higher risk of having food allergy themselves, although that risk is still relatively low.
+Most of the time children with food allergy do not have parents with food allergy.
+However, if a family has one child with food allergy, their brothers and sisters are at a slightly higher chance of having food allergy.

 A positive allergy test is not the same as being food allergic

-There are several methods of unorthodox so called tests for food allergy.
-Examples include cytotoxic food testing, Vega testing, kinesiology, allergy elimination techniques, iridology, pulse testing, Alcat testing, Rinkel's intradermal skin testing, reflexology, hair analysis and IgG food antibody testing.
-These have no scientific basis, are unreliable and have no useful role in the assessment of allergy.
-These techniques have not been shown to be reliable or reproducible when subjected to formal study.
-ASCIA advises against the use of these tests for diagnosis or to guide medical treatment.
-No Medicare rebate is available in Australia for these tests, and their use is also not supported in New Zealand.
+There are several unorthodox tests for food allergy that have no scientific basis.
+These include cytotoxic food testing, Vega testing, kinesiology, allergy elimination techniques, iridology, pulse testing, Alcat testing, Rinkel's intradermal skin testing, reflexology, hair analysis and IgG food antibody testing.
+There is no Medicare rebate available in Australia for these tests, and their use is not supported in New Zealand.

-Most children allergic to cow's milk, soy, wheat or egg will ‘outgrow’ their food allergy.
-By contrast, allergic reactions to peanut, tree nuts, sesame and seafood persist in the majority (~ 75%) of children affected.
+Most children allergic to cow's milk, soy, wheat or egg will outgrow their food allergy.
+By contrast, allergic reactions to peanut, tree nuts, sesame and seafood persist in approximately 75% of children affected.
 When food allergy develops for the first time in adults, it usually persists.

-Allergic reactions may be mild, moderate or severe, and can be influenced by a number of factors
+Allergic reactions may be mild, moderate or severe, and can be influenced by many factors